Are you planning to travel to Colombia? Then you’ll probably find these travel tips for Colombia useful!

 By Karin from GirlAstray.com

-By Rebecca and Michele, expats living in Colombia, and Carlitos, Colombian
+By Rebecca and Michele, expats living in Colombia, and Carlitos, a Colombian

 I will get back, “Buenos Días, como estás?
 Como estás tu familia?”
 Tu perrito?
 Tús hijos? (“Good morning, how are you?
 How is your family?
 Your dog?
 Your kids?”).
 You can’t skip the greeting and formality for the sake of efficiency and brevity.
 Even in short face to face encounters.”